#

 Peer Review Policy

-All research articles are reviewed by at least two suitably qualified experts.
+• All research articles are reviewed by at least two suitably qualified experts.

-• Accept, with or without editorial revisions
+• Accept - with or without editorial revisions

-• Invite the authors to revise their manuscript to address specific concerns before a final decision is reached
+• Revise - invite authors to address specific concerns before final decision

-• Reject, but indicate to the authors that further work might justify a resubmission
+• Reject with resubmission option - indicate that further work might justify resubmission

 Copyright & License

 The journal publishes open access articles under the terms of the Creative Commons Attribution (CC BY) License which permits use, distribution and reproduction in any medium, provided the original work is properly cited.
-Copyright on any research article in the journal is retained by the author(s).
-Authors grant the Department of Aquatic Biology and Fisheries, University of Kerala a license to publish the article and identify itself as the original publisher.

-Plagiarism and fabrication
+Plagiarism and Fabrication

 Generative AI Policy

-For Authors Generative AI Policy
+For Authors

 Use of Generative AI in Scientific Writing